Melaku-Y/Control-of-Inverted-Pendulum-on-a-Cart/README.md

 ## Thank You

 Thank you for using the Cart-Pole Simulation GUI!
-We hope you find it helpful and informative.
+I hope you find it helpful and informative.